 The Maasai Mara in Kenya is part of the Mau-Mara-Serengeti ecosystem, one of the last large-mammal refuges on Earth.
 It stretches 25,000 km2 from Tanzania to southern Kenya and is home to 40% of Africa’s large mammals.
 The Mara is most famous for the annual wildebeest migration – one of the seven natural wonders of Africa and one of the most spectacular wildlife shows on the planet!
-The ‘Great Migration’ occurs between July and October when the Mara becomes host to over one million wildebeest that travel from the Serengeti in Tanzania in search of food.
+The ‘Great Migration’ occurs between July and October.
+During this time the Mara becomes host to over one million wildebeest that travel from the Serengeti in Tanzania in search of food.
 Massive megafauna migrations were once common all over the world, but today the Mara-Serengeti migrations are among the last of their kind, representing a unique and irreplaceable African heritage.

 Average rating: 5.0 (very good)

-Typical activities: 4×4 safari, animal watching, walking
+Typical activities: 4×4 safari, animal watching, game drives, walking

 WILDLIFE IN MAASAI MARA

-According to reports submitted to WildSide, the species visitors most want to see here are as follows:
+According to reports submitted to WildSide, the top ten most popular species you can see here are as follows:

-AFRICAN ELEPHANT – 100% OF VISITORS (2/2) REPORTED SIGHTINGS
+#4 AFRICAN ELEPHANT – 100% OF Wildside users (6/6) REPORTED SIGHTINGS

-CAPE BUFFALO – 100% OF VISITORS (2/2) REPORTED SIGHTINGS
+#5 CAPE BUFFALO – 100% OF Wildside users (6/6) REPORTED SIGHTINGS

 The Mara offers good opportunities for viewing Cape buffalo all year round, as the grasses in the ecosystem are their favourite food.
 An aerial count from 2017 estimated there are over 9,400 buffalo in the Maasai Mara.
 They can typically be found living in large groups, spending their time grazing the floodplains and savannah.
-Although older males who have been forced out of the group by younger bulls may be solitary or in smaller bachelor herds.
+Although older males who have been forced out by younger bulls may be solitary or in smaller bachelor herds.
 Cape buffalos have a reputation for suffering a severe lack of humour, taking on anything they dislike.
 They can charge at great speed when they feel threatened – making them the most feared animal on any walking safari!

-CHEETAH – 100% OF VISITORS (2/2) REPORTED SIGHTINGS
+#6 CHEETAH – 83% OF Wildside users (5/6) REPORTED SIGHTINGS

-PANGOLIN – 0% OF VISITORS (0/2) REPORTED SIGHTINGS
+#7 PANGOLIN – 0% OF Wildside users (0/6) REPORTED SIGHTINGS

 Pangolins live in woodlands and savannas that are within reach of water.
 They remain in their burrows during the day and come out at night to hunt.
 It is said that the best time to see a pangolin is after heavy rains.
 At this time they go searching for flying termites which emerge when the ground is soft.

-Very little is known about the population of pangolins in the Maasai Mara – which is hardly surprising given they are very secretive and rarely seen.
+Very little is known about the population of pangolins in the Maasai Mara.
+This is hardly surprising given they are very secretive and rarely seen.
 Many of the guides who have lived and worked in the Mara all their lives have never seen a pangolin!
 There have been reports of sightings near the southern border of the MMNR in 2016, and of one seen defending itself against a couple of male lions in early 2019.
-According to the Kenya Wildlife Service, the highest frequency of pangolin sightings is in Olderkesi Conservancy, immediately southeast of the MMNR.
+According to the Kenya Wildlife Service, the highest frequency of pangolin sightings is reported in Olderkesi Conservancy, immediately southeast of the MMNR.
 In May 2019, footage of a pangolin was caught on a camera trap at Cottar’s Camp in the Conservancy.
 If you do see a pangolin, consider yourself incredibly lucky as this is likely to be a once-in-a-lifetime event!

-ZEBRA – 100% OF VISITORS (2/2) REPORTED SIGHTINGS
+#8 GIRAFFE – 100% OF Wildside users (6/6) REPORTED SIGHTINGS